tbenthompson/okada_wrapper/README.md

 **Okada, Y., 1992, Internal deformation due to shear and tensile faults in a half-space, Bull.
 Seism.
 Soc.
 Am., 82, 1018-1040.**

+The inputs and outputs here are slightly different from the okada implementation, though not in any substantial way.
+Look at the [original documentation webpage here](http://www.bosai.go.jp/study/application/dc3d/DC3Dhtml_E.html) for more details

 #### MATLAB

 Download the code::